It Takes Many Villages—and Cities—to Train Tomorrow’s Workforce

 The common threads among these diverse examples are digital technology and inclusive innovation.
 The five regional winners of this year’s MIT IDE Inclusive Innovation Challenge (IIC) in the category of Skills Development & Opportunity Matching are using creative business models, fine-tuned training, and local expertise to shape tomorrow’s workforce today.
 On November 8 at the MIT IIC Global Grand Prize Gala, 20 regional winners from Latin America, Asia, Africa, Europe, and North America — including these five inclusive innovators — will vie for $1 million.
 (The event will stream live at 6 p.m.
 ET.
 Watch on the MIT IIC Facebook page.)

-(The Event will STREAM LIVE November 8 beginning at 6:00PM ET!Watch the livestream on the MIT IIC Facebook Page: www.facebook.com/MITInclusiveInnovationChallenge/ )
+(The Event was streamed LIVE November 8 !Watch the livestream on the MIT IIC Facebook Page: www.facebook.com/MITInclusiveInnovationChallenge/ )

 Suma’s Tech Connection

 “Data technology is a fundamental part of Sumá.
 We could not reach the scale or impact we want without it,” said Daiana Censi Leripio, Operational Coordinator of the farm-to-table mobile platform she co-founded with her husband, Alexandre Leripio, last year.